$L^2$ Stability of Simple Shocks for Spatially Heterogeneous Conservation Laws: Introduction

 in the sense of distributions over $\mathscr{D}(\mathbb{R}\times[0,\infty))$ for all pairs of functions $\eta,Q$ such that the `entropy' $\eta$ is a convex function and the `entropy flux' $Q(x,\cdot)$ is an antiderivative of $\eta^{\prime}(\cdot)f_u(x,\cdot)$ for each fixed $x$.
 Note that given $\eta$, we can always construct $Q$ that satisfies this requirement.

 For each such entropy-entropy flux pair $\eta,Q$ and smooth, non-negative $\varphi(x,t)$ compactly supported in $\mathbb{R}\times[0,\infty)$, an entropy-admissible weak solution must be such that

-Just as in the homogeneous case, this is motivated by the `vanishing viscosity' argument \cite{kruzkov}.
+Just as in the homogeneous case, this is motivated by the `vanishing viscosity' argument \cite{Kruzkov}.
 Important qualitative properties of solutions, such as the existence of boundary traces, are not directly established by the method, but when we consider non-degenerate fluxes, entropy solutions to \eqref{claw} have been shown to possess strong traces \cite{trace}.
 For convex fluxes in one spatial dimension, however, the notion of boundary trace can be more naturally obtained through the correspondence between scalar conservation laws and the Hamilton-Jacobi equations given by

-where the initial data $v_0$ is Lipschitz. {For instance, Caselles \cite{correspondence} shows that this correspondence is exact, i.e. $v$ is a viscosity solution of \eqref{HJ} if and only if $u=v_x$ is an entropy solution of \eqref{claw}, when the flux has a stationary point at $0$.} Formally differentiating the equation yields an $L^{\infty}$ solution $u=v_x$ of \eqref{claw}, with $L^{\infty}$ initial data $u_0=(v_0)_x$.
-This intuition is easily formalised in the homogeneous case \cite{evans}[pp. 143-148], and a similar, albeit tedious, line of argument justifies this correspondence in the heterogeneous case as well \cite{thesis}.
+where the initial data $v_0$ is Lipschitz.
+For instance, Caselles \cite{correspondence} shows that this correspondence is exact, i.e. $v$ is a viscosity solution of \eqref{HJ} if and only if $u=v_x$ is an entropy solution of \eqref{claw}, when the flux has a stationary point at $0$.
+Formally differentiating the equation yields an $L^{\infty}$ solution $u=v_x$ of \eqref{claw}, with $L^{\infty}$ initial data $u_0=(v_0)_x$.
+This intuition is easily formalised in the homogeneous case \cite[pp. 143--148]{evans}, and a similar, albeit tedious, line of argument justifies this correspondence in the heterogeneous case as well \cite{thesis}.
 Since initial data for \eqref{claw} are typically $L^{\infty}$, it is natural to study Cauchy problems for \eqref{HJ} with Lipschitz initial data for the correspondence.
-Furthermore, \eqref{HJ} can be equivalently analysed in variational form under the assumption of strict convexity via the Legendre transform, given by